There are a number of different ways to help treat diarrhoea and medicines you can have.

 - codeine phosphate

-The drugs work by slowing down the time it takes for food to pass through your digestive tract.
-The medicines may not get rid of your diarrhoea completely but they will help to slow it down.
+These medicines work by slowing down the time it takes for food to pass through your digestive system.
+The medicines might not get rid of your diarrhoea completely but they will help to reduce it.

-If diarrhoea is a known side effect of your cancer treatment, your doctor or nurse may give you anti diarrhoeal drugs to take home with you after your treatment.
+If diarrhoea is a known side effect of your cancer treatment, your doctor or nurse might give you anti diarrhoea medicines to take home with you after your treatment.

-If your diarrhoea does not get better with these anti diarrhoeal drugs, you should let your doctor or nurse know as soon as possible.
-They can then suggest an alternative treatment.
-They may suggest that you try another one of of these drugs, or suggest other drugs.
+If your diarrhoea doesn't get better with these anti diarrhoea medicines, you should let your doctor or nurse know as soon as possible.
+They may be able to suggest a different treatment.

 Medicines to reduce tummy spasms and cramps

-Another group of drugs is called somatostatin analogues.
-These drugs lower the amount of fluid produced by the gut.
-This helps to stop the body losing water and body salts (electrolytes).
+Medicines called somatostatin analogues lower the amount of fluid produced by the gut.
+They can help to stop the body losing water and body salts (electrolytes).
+Octreotide is one example of a somatostatin analogue drug.

-They also slow down the time it takes for food to move through your digestive tract.
-Octreotide is a type of somatostatin analogue drug.
+These medicines also slow down the time it takes for food to move through the digestive system.

-Side effects of anti diarrhoea drugs are not common, but they can happen.
-Tell your doctor or nurse if any of these symptoms are severe or do not go away:
+Side effects of anti diarrhoea drugs are uncommon, but they can happen.
+Tell your doctor or nurse if any of these symptoms are severe or don't go away:

 - a dry mouth